Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Challenge #3.
 Generating sales qualified leads

-While it’s marketers’ job to generate and qualify leads, sales rarely get quality leads to work with.
+While it’s marketing’s job to generate and qualify leads, sales reps rarely get quality leads to work with.
 Since most marketers are judged on the number of leads they generate, they may sacrifice quality for quantity.

 According to a MarketingSherpa study, 61% of B2B marketers send all leads to sales.
 And of those leads, only 27% are qualified.

-To improve lead-to-customer conversion rates, the sales team needs sales qualified leads.
-These are leads that have taken actions that show they want to buy your product.
+To improve lead-to-customer conversion rates, the sales team needs sales qualified leads (SQLs).
+These are leads that have taken actions showing they want to buy your product.

 Possible solutions

-- Create a buyer persona: long before you capture leads, you need to define your ideal customer.
+• Create a buyer persona: Long before you capture leads, you need to define your ideal customer.
 A buyer persona is a document that contains details about your ideal customer, such as name, income, job, age, pain points, and more.
-Having a buyer persona helps to refine your marketing messages to attract only these types of people.
+Having a buyer persona helps to refine marketing messages that attract only these types of people.

 RELATED: 3 Steps to Developing a Smart Lead Scoring Strategy

-- Use lead scoring software: some sales CRM or marketing automation tools can help score leads and alert marketers of sales-qualified leads.
+• Use lead scoring software: Some sales CRM or marketing automation tools can help score leads and alert marketers of SQLs.
 First, these tools can work with your input.
-Then, they can also use your sales history to score leads on how likely they are to buy.
+Then, they can also use your sales history to score leads based on how likely they are to make a purchase.

 Challenge #4.
 Measuring ROI

 It can be difficult to attribute specific activities to sales.
-However, you need to track as many activities as possible and how they affect sales.
+However, you need to track as many activities as possible as well as how they affect your sales metrics.

 Possible solutions

-- Take feedback from customers: most times, customers know what convinced them to buy your product.
-Then, all you have to do is ask them.
+• Take feedback from customers: Most times, customers know what convinced them to buy your product.
+To find out, all you have to do is ask them.
 This way, you can easily track the ROI of some of your campaigns.
-Beyond that, this information can help you improve your future campaigns and know the tasks to focus on.
+Beyond that, this information can help you improve your future campaigns and know which tasks and campaigns to focus on.

 RELATED: Analyze the ROI of your marketing efforts with these 11 smart strategies